 In addition to the Alumni Association Graduate Fellowships administered by the Graduate School, there are also two Alumni Association International Graduate Fellowships and one Alumni Association International Undergraduate Scholarship awarded to enrolled international students each year.
-These awards are for continuing students and are administered by the Office of International Scholar and Student Services (OISSS).
+These awards are for continuing students and are administered by the Office of International Services.

-JUNIUS MEBANE AND HORACE PORTER ANDREWS PH.D.
+ANDREWS PH.D.
 FELLOWSHIP.
 This is a prestigious one-year award offered to a top entering Ph.D. student at NC State University in any discipline.
 Students admitted to Master's programs leading to the Ph.D. are also eligible.
 The fellowship provides a stipend of \$21,500, in-state tuition and fees, and health insurance.

 BIOSCIENCE RESEARCH INITIATIVE FOR DOCTORAL GRADUATE EDUCATION (BRIDGE).
 The NC State University Doctoral BRIDGE (Bioscience Research Initiative for Doctoral Graduate Education) Program aims to increase the number of researchers in underrepresented populations in the biomedical and life sciences.
-The program supports graduate students in pursuit of the Master of Science degree at three Historically Black Colleges and Universities (HBCU) and promotes their entrance into biomedical and bioscience Ph.D. programs at NC State University.
+The program supports graduate students in pursuit of the Master of Science degree at three Historically Black Colleges and Universities (HBCUs) and promotes their entrance into biomedical and bioscience Ph.D. programs at NC State University.
 Components of BRIDGE activities include faculty mentors and access to specialized equipment for Master's-level BRIDGE students, faculty research collaborations, enhanced curricula of the partner institution by sponsoring seminars and other professional activities, and a specialized summer biotechnology course.
 The BRIDGE program offers a two-year salary, funds for laboratory materials and supplies, and travel funds to both national meetings and to the annual BRIDGE Biomedical Symposium.

-THE JERRY J. COLLIER SCHOLARSHIP provides support to an NC State alumnus(a) who participated in a varsity sport during his/her undergraduate tenure and who is entering a graduate program at NC State.
+THE JERRY J. COLLIER SCHOLARSHIP provides funding to a graduate student who has earned the baccalaureate degree at NC State and who participated in a varsity sport during his or her undergraduate tenure here.
 The criteria for selection include academic credentials and statement of goals and objectives.
-The scholarship is currently \$5,000-6,000.
+The scholarship is approximately \$7,500 per academic year and may be renewed on an annual basis.